-The Park People is probably best known as the home of Denver Digs Trees, a beloved, city-wide tree distribution program founded in 1991.
-The program's roots date back to a powerful initiative by a small group of neighbors in West Wash Park in the 1980's.
-These neighbors organized around kitchen tables to bring affordable trees to plant throughout their neighborhood.
-This neighborhood effort, distributing 50 trees out of residents' garages, expanded in scope and was adopted by The Park People in response to a city-wide need for affordable trees.
-This program has since become a cherished community tradition, known throughout the city as a provider of carefully selected tree species appropriate for our arid climate and urban environment.
+The Park People is best known as the home of Denver Digs Trees, a beloved, city-wide tree distribution program founded in 1991.
+The program's roots grow from the initiative of a small group of neighbors in West Wash Park who organized around kitchen tables to bring affordable trees to plant throughout their neighborhood in the 1980's.
+These scrappy neighbors distributed 50 trees out of residents' garages their first year.
+Their initiative expanded in scope and was adopted by The Park People in response to a city-wide need for affordable trees.
+Denver Digs Trees has since become a cherished community tradition, known throughout the city as a provider of carefully selected tree species appropriate for our arid climate and urban environment.
 We are proud to provide affordable trees to residents in all of Denver's neighborhoods and place particular emphasis on distributing trees in under-canopied neighborhoods.
 Since 1991, Denver Digs Trees has distributed more than 60,000 trees to Denver residents.
 Learn more about Denver Digs Trees and our other urban forestry programs.

-Support for The Park People comes from a number of different sources including individual donations, tree application fees, foundation and government grants, and corporate sponsorships.
+Support for The Park People comes from individual donations, program fees, foundation and government grants, and corporate sponsorships.
 The Park People is managed and executed by a small staff, a dedicated Board of Trustees, and many hundreds of volunteers each year.
 Find out how you can Get Involved and how you can Contribute.